1on1pt/Credit_Risk_Analysis/README.md

 Then next, a combinatorial approach of over- and undersampling is utilized using this algorithm:
 * SMOTEENN

-Next, there is a comparisson of two new machine learning models that reduce bias inpredicting credit risk:
+Next, there is a comparisson of two new machine learning models that reduce bias in predicting credit risk:
 * BalancedRandomForestClassifier
 * EasyEnsembleClassifier